MaryVtyurina/IT-Blog/SRE/thanos.md

 A discussion we often have is, is this a business metric or a tech one ?
 Is it needed ?
 Is it helpful ?
 Does it belong to the metrics platform or the BI platform ?

 One rule we have is, if it helps debug production at 3am when paged, then it's useful and should be implemented.
+Adding the new libraries to all our applications, new and old, will take some time and we're still accompanying users for this journey.

 ## Deploying in Kubernetes

+Deploying a single application in Kubernetes is easy, write some YAML, a ConfigMap, a Deployment and off you go.
+For a complex monitoring solution it is not as simple.
+There's a few community supported Helm charts but we went another way.
+We already deploy most of our infrastructure with Ansible, we thought why couldn't we use the same tool we're proficient with, to deploy this new system ?

+Thanksfully, Ansible provides a `k8s` module that can directly talk to Kubernetes' API.
+After a few roles and playbooks and more YAML, we were able to test our deployment with [Molecule](https://molecule.readthedocs.io/en/stable/) and [Kubernetes In Docker](https://kind.sigs.k8s.io/) project.
+This allow easy testing of new features, upgrades and configurations changes directly in our local environment.

+Here's our architecture: